Asherman's syndrome: Diagnosis

 The history of a pregnancy event followed by a D&C leading to secondary amenorrhea or hypomenorrhea is typical.
 Hysteroscopy is the gold standard for diagnosis.
 Imaging by sonohysterography or hysterosalpingography will reveal the extent of the scar formation.
 Ultrasound is not a reliable method of diagnosing Asherman's Syndrome.
 Hormone studies show normal levels consistent with reproductive function.

 Classification

-Various classification systems were developed to describe Asherman's syndrome (citations to be added), some taking into account the amount of functioning residual endometrium, menstrual pattern, obstetric history and other factors which are thought to play a role in determining the prognoses.
-With the advent of techniques which allow visualization of the uterus, classification systems were developed to take into account the location and severity of adhesions inside the uterus.
+Various classification systems were developed to describe Asherman's syndrome (citations to be added), some taking into account the amount of functioning residual endometrium, menstrual pattern, obstetric history, and other factors which are thought to play a role in determining the prognosis.
+With the advent of techniques that allow visualization of the uterus, classification systems were developed to take into account the location and severity of adhesions inside the uterus.
 This is useful as mild cases with adhesions restricted to the cervix may present with amenorrhea and infertility, showing that symptoms alone do not necessarily reflect severity.
 Other patients may have no adhesions but amenorrhea and infertility due to a sclerotic atrophic endometrium.
 The latter form has the worst prognosis.